Meet Nathaniel: a true gift of God

 Then, at just 16 weeks gestation, Heidi has admitted to Norwest Private Hospital with heavy bleeding again.
 Testing revealed her placenta had complicated features already, and the survival of the pregnancy was uncertain.

-Dr Indika placed Heidi on aspirin, progesterone and oral prednisolone to reduce the inflammation in her placenta.
+A/Prof Indika placed Heidi on aspirin, progesterone and oral prednisolone to reduce the inflammation in her placenta.
 This had the desired effect, but Heidi would remain under observation in Norwest Private Hospital from this point until 24 weeks gestation.

 A fetal morphology scan at 19 weeks revealed the happy news that baby Nathaniel was normally formed, but also raised some concerns there may be a reduced amount of fluid present.